jindalabhinav/machine-learning/parking-lot/README.md

 @enduml
 ```

-Before going further, let's discuss on APIs which will be used in this application.
+Before going further, let's discuss on APIs that will be used in this application.

 ### What are APIs